 Signs of labor: Know what to expect

 Effacement is often expressed in percentages.
-At 0 percent effacement, the cervix is at least 2 centimeters (cm) long, or very thick.
+At 0 percent effacement, the cervix is typically about 3 to 4 centimeters (cm) long, or very thick.
 Your cervix must be 100 percent effaced, or completely thinned out, before a vaginal delivery.

 Dilation: Opening of the cervix

-Another sign of labor is your cervix beginning to open (dilate).
-Your health care provider will measure the dilation in centimeters from zero (no dilation) to 10 (fully dilated).
+Another of the early signs of labor is your cervix beginning to open (dilate).
+Your health care provider will measure the dilation in centimeters from zero to 10.